adamldavis/groocss/README.md

 If you have a lot of files, `inFile` and `outFile` can be directories (it will assume groocss files end in `.groocss`).

+There's also a `GroocssTask` available if you want to have finer-grained control.
+Here's an example using a task:

+    task css(type: org.groocss.GroocssTask, dependsOn: convertCss) {
+        conf = new org.groocss.Config(compress: true, addOpera: false) inFile = file('index.groocss')
+        outFile = file("$cssDir/index.css.min")
+    }

 ## Using Gradle without Plugin